hackoregon/civic-devops/docs/HOWTO-extend-EBS-Volume-size.md

 ### Procedure to Verify

-Run the `lsblk` command with no arguments  and locate the information for the attached Volume (note: Linux may have remapped the device name, so it may not match the device name from the Volume “Attachment information” from the AWS console).
+Run the `lsblk` command with no arguments to get the NAME for the attached Volume (note: Linux may have remapped the device name, so it may not match the device name from the Volume “Attachment information” from the AWS console).
 Example output:

 ```
 $ lsblk